Peliha-ip/Burrowed-Bonds/README.md

 - Diadectes can convert veggies into diadectes scales.
 These scales can be used to create landbound totems.
 - Landbound totems make crops grow faster, grass spread faster, saplings grow faster, and disable hostile mobs in a radius of 20 blocks.
 - Baseball bats can be enchanted with Home Run from level 1 to 5.
 Home Run increases the damage from the baseball projectile.
-- Kangaroos can one-shot-kill by kicking or force drowning on any mob or player who attacked them.
+- Kangaroos can one-shot-kill by kicking or force-drowning any mob or player who attacked them.
 - Since binturongs have a popcorn scent around them, they can calm nearby neutral mobs and also reduce the duration of the stinky effect.
 - Outback boomerangs can break plants when thrown.
 Because they're boomerangs, they always return.
 - Pangolins can drop scutes every 5-10 minutes if near a termite mound or an anthill.
 They can also drop scutes every time they kill one hornet, spider, cave spider, endermite, or silverfish.
 Pangolin scutes can be crafted into blocks that practically act like a biological version of stone.